thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 ![The Gantt charts of the median solutions obtained by the&nbsp;`1rs` algorithm.
 The x-axes are the time units, the y-axes the machines, and the labels at the center-bottom of each diagram denote the instance name and makespan.](\relative.path{jssp_gantt_1rs_med.svgz}){#fig:jssp_gantt_1rs_med width=84%}

-What we can find in [@tbl:singleRandomSampleJSSP] is that the makespan of the best solution that any of the 101&nbsp;runs has delivered for each of the four JSSP instances is between 60% and 100% longer than the lower bound.
+What we can find in [@tbl:singleRandomSampleJSSP] is that the makespan of the best solution that any of the 101&nbsp;runs has delivered for each of the four JSSP instances is roughly between 60% and 100% longer than the lower bound.
 The arithmetic mean and median of the solution qualities are even between 10% and 20% worse.
 In the Gantt charts of the median solutions depicted in [@fig:jssp_gantt_1rs_med], we can find big gaps between the sub-jobs.

 This is completely reasonable.
 After all, we just create a single random solution.
-We can hardly assume that doing all jobs of a JSSP in a random order would even be good idea.
+We can hardly assume that doing all jobs of a JSSP in a random order would be good idea.

 But we also notice more.
 The median time&nbsp;*t(med)* until the runs stop improving is approximately&nbsp;0s.